KI7MT/launchpad-packaging/README.md

 All Parent-Child relationships have three things in common:

-1. The majority of source-code-packaging originated from [Debian][] (parent) .
+1. The majority of source-code-packaging originate from [Debian][] (parent) .
 1. [Launchpad][] can install applications on both [Linux Mint][] (child) and [Debian][] (parent) when using the correct repository.
 1. All three use the same build-process to deliver `*.deb` packages.

-This sharing of source-code coupled with a standards-based packaging approach allows for a great deal of flexibility; both for the Parent, and Child, even if the distribution acts in multiple capacities (Parent and Child).
+This sharing of source-code coupled with a standards-based packaging approach allows a great deal of flexibility for the Parent and Child, even if the distribution acts in multiple capacities (Parent and Child).

 ### Example PPA Installations

-From the [Matrix][] above, use the corresponding [Launchpad][] repository:
+From the [Matrix](#release-relationship-matrix) above, use the corresponding [Launchpad][] repository:

 - Debian Buster or Mint 19 series ==> `Bionic`
 - Debian Stretch or Mint 18 series ==> `Xenial`